Battle of Covadonga: Battle

-In 722, forces commanded by the Umayyad commanders Alqama and Munuza, and (according to legend) accompanied by Bishop Oppas of Seville, were sent to Asturias.
-As Alqama overran much of the region, folklore suggests that Oppas attempted to broker the surrender of his fellow Christians, but he failed in the effort.
+In 722, forces commanded by the Umayyad commanders Alqama and Munuza, according to legend accompanied by Bishop Oppas of Seville, were sent to Asturias.
+As Alqama overran much of the region, folklore suggests that Oppas attempted, unsuccessfully, to broker the surrender of his fellow Christians.
 Pelagius and his force retreated deep into the mountains of Asturias, eventually retiring into a narrow valley flanked by mountains, which was easily defensible due to the impossibility of launching a broad-fronted attack.
-Pelagius may have had as few as three hundred men with him.

 Alqama eventually arrived at Covadonga, and sent forward an envoy to convince Pelagius to surrender.
-He refused, so Alqama ordered his best troops into the valley to fight.
-The Asturians shot arrows and stones from the slopes of the mountains, and then, at the climactic moment, Pelagius personally led some of his soldiers out into the valley.
-They had been hiding in a cave, unseen by the Muslims.
+Pelagius refused, so Alqama ordered his best troops into the valley.
+The Asturians shot arrows and stones from the slopes of the mountains, and then, at the climactic moment, Pelagius personally led some of his soldiers out into the valley from a cave where they had been hiding.
 The Christian accounts of the battle claim that the slaughter among the Muslims was horrific, while Umayyad accounts describe it as a mere skirmish.
 Alqama himself fell in the battle, and his soldiers withdrew from the battlefield.

-In the aftermath of Pelagius's victory, the people of the conquered villages of Asturias now emerged with their weapons, and killed hundreds of Alqama's retreating troops.
+In the aftermath of Pelagius's victory, the people of the conquered villages of Asturias emerged with their weapons and killed hundreds of Alqama's retreating troops.
 Munuza, learning of the defeat, organized another force, and gathered what was left of the survivors of Covadonga.
 At some later date, he confronted Pelagius and his now greatly augmented force, near the modern town of Proaza.
 Again Pelagius won, and Munuza was killed in the fighting.
 The battle is commemorated at the shrine of Our Lady of Covadonga.